POWs abandoned after the Vietnam War? A look at the Evidence.

-The best argument (and there is evidence to support it) suggests that a number of POWs were held as leverage ahead of negotiations over the ‘aid package’ to North Vietnam which had been promised as part of the Paris Peace Accords in January 1973.
+The best argument (and there is evidence to support it) suggests that a number of POWs were held back as leverage ahead of negotiations over the ‘aid package’ to North Vietnam which had been promised by the US as part of the Paris Peace Accords in January 1973.
 Thes Accords ended US’s involvement in the war.

-When these payments were not made – an indignant Congress would never have approved them, especially as North Vietnam continued to breach the Paris Peace Accords with impunity – the North Vietnamese were left holding bargaining chips for an increasingly unlikely bargain.
+These payments were never made.
+An indignant Congress would never have approved them, especially as North Vietnam continued to breach the Paris Peace Accords with impunity.
+So the North Vietnamese were left holding bargaining chips for an increasingly unlikely bargain.

-Many believe POWs were then held in work camps and prisons in Vietnam and Laos (the Khmer Rouge would have swiftly dealt with any in Cambodia, in my opinion), where they became an increasingly awkward presence as the US and Vietnam started re-establishing relations during the 1980s.
-They would have been especially inconvenient to Vietnam, who had always denied they held any POWs.
+Many believe POWs were then held in work camps and prisons in Vietnam and Laos (the Khmer Rouge would have swiftly dealt with any in Cambodia, in my opinion).
+They gradually became an increasingly awkward presence as the US and Vietnam started re-establishing relations during the 1980s.
+Their existence would have been especially inconvenient to Vietnam, who had always denied they held any POWs.

-According to this widely-held view, by the time the US lifted its trade embargo on Vietnam in 1994, any POWs who had not died of disease and fatigue, would have been quietly executed.
+According to this widely-held view, by the time the US lifted its trade embargo on Vietnam in 1994, any POWs who had not already died of disease and fatigue would have been quietly executed.

 Problems with the evidence.